radarroark/xitdb/README.md

 try std.testing.expectEqualStrings("foo", foo_value);

 // to get the "fruits" list, we get the cursor to it and
-// then call pass it to the ArrayList.init method const fruits_cursor = (try map.get(hashBuffer("fruits"))).?;
+// then pass it to the ArrayList.init method const fruits_cursor = (try map.get(hashBuffer("fruits"))).?;
 const fruits = try DB.ArrayList.init(fruits_cursor);